plutzilla/plutzilla.github.io/_posts/2018/2018-11-28-gnome-shell-extensions.md

 ### Display Button

 I use my computer in different locations using various external monitors and media projectors.
-It is not convenient to havigate through the settings each time I want to change the display layout (mirrored or joined displays).
+It is not convenient to navigate through the settings each time I want to change the display layout (mirrored or joined displays).

 The [Display Button extension](https://extensions.gnome.org/extension/939/display-button/) allows accessing the Display Settings within a single click.